grigio/vagrant-chef-solo-bootstrap/README.markdown

 $ vagrant up
 ```

-Vagrant will automatically execute the chef recipes listed in `solo.json`.
-To
+Vagrant will automatically execute the chef recipes listed in `solo.json` each
-manually run the chef recipes:
+time you run `vagrant up`.
+To manually run the chef recipes while the VM
+is still running:

 ```
 $ vagrant provision